Knox County

 Lieutenant Steve McCulley

 Just shortly after noon on Tuesday, February 16, 1999, forty-seven year old Lt.
-Steve McCulley was in uniform and on his way to report to work for the afternoon shift.
+Steve McCulley was in uniform and on his way to report to work for his afternoon shift.
 Lt.
 McCulley had just left his home in the nearby Brixworth subdivision in Farragut when he suddenly changed course and headed toward the Taylor's Landing subdivision.
 It is theorized that he saw something suspicious and turned around to investigate.
 As he crossed the railroad tracks, a Norfolk Southern train struck his police vehicle.
 After being transported by Lifestar helicopter, Lt.
 McCulley later died at The University of Tennessee Medical Center.
+McCulley was a 21-year veteran of KCSO who received many awards and commendations during his career.

 Detective James Kennedy